More On Legal & Compliancefrom The Advisor's Professional Library

 The debate about whether fair value, or mark-to-market accounting, is the best way for companies to value their assets ensued October 29 during the SEC's roundtable discussion on the topic.

-The SEC is attempting to get feedback on mark-to-market accounting because the Emergency Economic Stabilization Act of Act 2008 (EESA) requires the Commission to conduct a study of "mark-to-market" accounting applicable to financial institutions, including depositary institutions, and to submit a report to Congress with the findings by January 2, 2009.
+The SEC is attempting to get feedback on mark-to-market accounting because the Emergency Economic Stabilzation Act of Act 2008 (EESA) requires the Commission to conduct a study of "mark-to-market" accounting applicable to financial institutions, including depositary institutions, and to submit a report to Congress with the findings by January 2, 2009.
 The SEC will hold its next roundtable on the accounting method on November 21.